 by replacing Uthman’s regional governors, many/most of whom had been drawn from among the former caliph’s kinsmen

 by instituting a more equitable distribution of tax revenues and booty that would put all Muslims, Arab and otherwise, on an equal footing

 Let’s sum up what happened next, which you can read about in detail elsewhere.
 The arbitration went just about as badly as possible for Ali.
 Muʿawiyah’s arbitrator declared that Muʿawiyah should be caliph.
-Go figure.
-But Ali’s own arbitrator declared that Ali should give up the caliphate in lieu of an election.
-Ali wound up ignoring the arbitrators’ decision, but he couldn’t renew his offensive against Muʿawiyah because he found himself at war with the Qurra, who were angry that he’d agreed to the arbitration in the first place.
+Shocking, I know.
+But Ali’s arbitrator declared that Ali should give up the caliphate in lieu of an election.
+Ali wound up ignoring the arbitrators’ decision, but he couldn’t renew his offensive against Muʿawiyah because he now found himself at war with the Qurra, who were angry that he’d agreed to the arbitration in the first place.
 The Qurra split from Ali’s army, and became known as the Khawarij (Kharijites to us non-Arabs), which roughly translated means “the leavers,” because they left Ali’s army.
 They eventually assassinated Ali as they had Uthman, and Muʿawiyah, who was by this point pretty much the last man standing, became caliph.
 His accession marks the transition from the Rashidun (“rightly-guided”) caliphs (Abu Bakr, Umar, Uthman, and Ali) to the Umayyad dynasty.